gunnbr/gthx/README.md

 ## Configuring to run at system boot

+### systemd (Ubuntu 16.04 and beyond)
+Copy the environment variable script 'gthx-environment' to 'gthx-environment.local'

+Edit 'gthx-environment.local' to configure everything.

+Run 'install.sh' to copy gthx to /usr/sbin/gthx and the environment variables to /etc/default/gthx.
+This also uses systemctl to stop the service if it's running and reload all information, then restart the service.

+gthx is now configured to run at startup.

+### Upstart (Ubuntu 14.04 and below)
 Copy the upstart script `gthx-upstart` to `gthx-upstart.local`.

 Edit `gthx-upstart.local` to configure everything.

-Run `install.sh` to copy the gthx to /usr/sbin/gthx and the upstart script to /etc/init.
+~~Run `install.sh` to copy the gthx to /usr/sbin/gthx and the upstart script to /etc/init.~~ **install.sh has been modified to only work with systemd at the moment.
+To use upstart, please use an older version of install.sh.
+I'll restore this file to install-upstart.sh at some point in the future.**

 Run `sudo service gthx start` to start gthx.
 (The upstart script can, of course, be changed to match the name of your bot.)